CuriosityWebApp/curiosity/WORKFLOW.md

      not a detailed description of everything that changed.
    - (feat) Add a new feature
    - (fix) Fix inconsistent tests
-   - (refactor) Refactoring Data
+   - (refactor) Refactoring data
-   - (cleanup) Cleaning up
+   - (cleanup) Cleaning up code
    - (test) Test related
    - (doc) Document related

 1. 'git checkout dev' [go back to dev branch]
 1. 'git pull origin dev' [update the dev branch to the most up to date again]
-1. 'git checkout newFeature' [go back to your newFeature work]
+1. 'git checkout newFeature' [go back to your current feature branch]
-1. 'git merge dev' [merge the dev and the newFeature to not have merge conflicts]
+1. 'git merge dev' [merge the dev and the newFeature]
 1. [fix any conflicts]
 1. 'git push origin newFeature' [DO NOT PUSH TO DEV]
 1. [GO TO GITHUB REPO]